thingsSDK/guides.thingssdk.com/examples/using_a_button.md

 $ npm run push
 ```

 Your LED should be on!
 Now let's flip the state of the LED every time the button is pushed.
-We'll read the current state of the pin and set the new state to be the opposite on every change event of `D5`.
+We'll read the current state of the pin and set the new state to be the opposite on every button press.

 ```javascript
 pinMode(D4, 'output');